magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 The first CLJS library I found to relieve my pain was [hiccups][6].
-Even if it's an incomplete port of [hiccup][7] on CLJS, it's solid and stable enough for the purpouse of this tutorial.
-It uses vectors to represent HTML tags and maps to represent a tag's attrbutes.
+Even if it's an incomplete port of [hiccup][7] on CLJS, it's solid and stable enough for the purpose of this tutorial.
+It uses vectors to represent HTML tags and maps to represent a tag's attributes.

 ## Stop IFDE and add hiccups